14th Guards Rifle Division: Second Battle of Kharkov

 At the beginning of May 57th Army was still located in the southwest sector of the salient with its positions centered on Star Bliznetsy to the east of Lozovaya.
 14th Guards constituted the Army reserve and had its main forces in the former town and one regiment in the latter.
 Southwestern Front launched an offensive to liberate Kharkov on May 12; Southern Front had no direct role in this even though the southern pincer of the offensive was being launched from the northwest sector of the salient.
 In the early going the attacking Soviet forces, Army Group Bobkin and 6th Army, made good progress in the direction of Krasnograd, reaching its outskirts by May 15.
 However the German Army Group South was planning its own operation to end the threat by cutting off the salient entirely; to this end it began regrouping mobile forces to its south, aiming at the 9th Army to the east of 57th Army.
 On the morning of May 17 the regrouping was complete and the German forces, led by the 14th and 16th Panzer Divisions, went over to the attack.

 By 1700 hours the 14th Panzer had captured Barvenkovo.
 While 14th Guards covered the 57th Army's alternate command post at Star Bliznetsy, the main post was soon overrun.
-Due to the breakdown in communications the division received no orders to go into battle and remained in place all day, between 20 and 30km from the front line.
+Due to the breakdown in communications the division received no orders to go into battle and remained in place all day, between 20 and 30 km from the front line.
 Overall the German advance had torn 9th Army's defenses apart and left 57th Army in a grave position.
 It wasn't until the next morning that a directive was received for the division to move east and attack the left flank of the German penetration along with the 2nd Cavalry Corps.
 Late that day the commander of the Army, Lt.
 Gen. K. P. Podlas, was killed while leading some of his encircled troops, further worsening the command situation.
 At the same time the 14th Guards and 2nd Cavalry were fighting to contain the German attack along a line from Novo-Prigozhaia to Prigozhaia to Margaritovka.
 By midday on May 19 Marshal S. K. Timoshenko, commander of Southwestern Front, acknowledged that his offensive had failed and began moving the mobile forces of 6th Army against the breakthrough sector.